 - Homeland security: Advise business clients on preparedness and resilience issues, including business continuity planning and risk protections under the SAFETY Act.

 - Due diligence for mergers and acquisitions: Perform environmental due diligence and review in support of purchase and sale of electric generating units and manufacturing facilities and for corporate mergers and acquisitions.

 - National Waterways Conference (NWC), Counsel and Secretary

 - NWC Legislative Policy Committee, Chair

-- Air and Waste Management Association (A&WMA), Alabama Chapter, past Chair and current Vice Chair
+- Air and Waste Management Association (A&WMA), Alabama Chapter, Chair, former Vice Chair

 - The Best Lawyers in America, Environmental Law, 2016-present